chimera-linux/chimera-linux.github.io/_docs/installation/live/partitioning.md

 If you wish to have your root file system on ZFS, please read this page and then go to [Root on ZFS](/docs/installation/zfs).

-## BIOS x86 systems
+## Legacy BIOS x86 systems

+**Required partitions:**

+1. Root filesystem partition

+**Partition table: MBR (DOS)**

-Keep in mind that using a BIOS system will make you unable to boot from an NVMe SSD if you have one.
-Linux will still see the SSD, but the system firmware will not be able to locate it.
-Therefore, if you have one, use UEFI.
+Legacy BIOS setups only strictly need one partition.
+Do keep in mind that if you have an NVMe SSD, you will be unable to boot from it.

-In general BIOS systems should use the MBR partition table.
-This is somewhat limiting (only 4 partitions) but also the most compatible.
+Linux will see the SSD, but the BIOS will not.
+Use UEFI for NVMe.
+In fact, use UEFI unless you really can't.

+MBR is limited to 4 partitions and 2 terabytes.
+When using BIOS, you should nearly always use MBR.

+Use the `dos` option in `cfdisk`.
+Mark the partition containing `/boot` with the **bootable flag**.

+### GPT with legacy BIOS

-It is possible to use GPT if you create a special partition sized 1MB with the type `BIOS boot` (`21686148-6449-6E6F-744E-656564454649`) and no filesystem at the beginning, which will allow the bootloader to install, but unless you have a special reason to do that, you should use MBR.
+It is possible to use GPT if you create a special partition sized 1MB with the type `BIOS boot` (`21686148-6449-6E6F-744E-656564454649`) and no filesystem at the beginning, which will allow the bootloader to install.
+This may or may not work.

-If you end up using MBR, pick the `dos` option if using `cfdisk`.

-You technically only need one partition, the root partition.
-If you want more (e.g. separate `/boot` or `/home`, or swap) that is up to you.

-Ensure to toggle the Bootable flag on the partition containing `/boot`.

-## POWER systems

-If using an OpenPOWER system, only one partition is necessary (the root partition) and the partition table does not matter.

-PowerVM systems as well as Qemu virtual machines with the `pseries` machine types can use both MBR and GPT, but MBR is recommended for best compatibility.
-You will need at very least two partitions, the first partition (with bootable flag on) should have around 1 megabyte and type `PPC PReP Boot` and the second partition will be your root.

-## UEFI systems
+## UEFI

+**Required partitions:**

+1. EFI System
+2. Root filesystem

+**Partition table: GPT**

+UEFI is the system of choice on most modern x86_64 systems, as well as a variety of systems of other architectures such as AArch64 and RISC-V.

-You will need a GPT partition table.
-You will need a partition of type `EFI System` that is around 200MB (smaller will generally work, but some firmwares may have problems) and then any other partitions you want.
+Create a partition of type `EFI System` that is at least 200 megabytes.
+Smaller partitions will usually work, but some firmware may have issues.

+Outside of that, the partition layout is up to you.

+## OpenPOWER

+**Required partitions:**

+1. Root filesystem

+**Partition table: any (usually GPT)**

+OpenPOWER systems have an onboard bootloader that is a part of the system firmware, and run Linux as their system firmware.
+Therefore, they can use many different partition tables.

+You will usually want GPT though.

+## PowerVM and other OpenFirmware POWER

+**Required partitions:**

+1. PowerPC PReP Boot
+2. Root filesystem

+**Partition table: MBR or GPT**

+Non-OpenPOWER systems of the POWER archictecture are usually this.
+Virtual machines (qemu) are usually also this.
+These systems use variants of OpenFirmware (IEEE1275).

+The first partition should be of `PowerPC PReP Boot` type and it should have around a megabyte.
+Virtual machines and newer physical systems will happily use either MBR or GPT, but you might want to stick with MBR for compatibility.

+## Other partitions

-## Swap
+### Swap

-It is not required to have a swap partition, but especially on low RAM systems it is recommended (and even if you have plenty, it is still recommended to have at least some swap).
+This is not required, but you might want one, depending on your system RAM and other requirements (e.g. hibernation).
+The partition type should be `Linux swap`.

 A good amount is at least 4 gigabytes.
-Swap is mandatory for hibernation, if you are going to hibernate you may need a lot more than that to be safe.

-The partition type should be `Linux swap`.

-## Boot partition

-On most systems, you will not need a separate `/boot` partition, but if you make one, make sure it will fit at least 4 kernels and their initramfs images, a good minimum is around 250 megabytes.

-On UEFI systems, it is also possible to make your ESP and `/boot` a single partition.
-If it is not, then the ESP will be mounted under `/boot/efi` in most cases.
+The old guidelines for swap size based on your physical RAM no longer apply these days.

+Note that if you are planning to use disk encryption with LVM, you will most likely want to make swap a part of your LVM, as swap can expose secrets.

+### Separate `/boot`

+You can also have a separate `/boot` partition if you like.
+On EFI systems it is also possible to combine your `/boot` with the ESP.
+That allows for the following layouts:

+1. Root, `/boot` and ESP separate (3 partitions)
+2. Root, combined `/boot` and ESP (2 partitions)
+3. Root with `/boot`, separate ESP (2 partitions)

+It mostly comes down to your preference and special circumstances such as Secure Boot systems and the bootloader of choice.

+Sometimes, you may need a separate `/boot` because of your bootloader, if the bootloader does not support your root filesystem of choice.

+### Separate `/usr`

+This configuration is not supported in Chimera, as it's a fully usrmerged system.
+Please do not attempt this.

+### Separate `/home`

+This is up to you and can be used with all layouts.